Released in April 2003, Nekrotisk Inkvisition is the first

 at what they do.

-pointless.
+rather pointless.
 All of this sounded much better the first time around, at the hands of Darkthrone, Mayhem and Burzum.
-The trip
+The

-down memory lane would have been more pleasurable with less modern touches to the production.
-Koldbrann would do well to look
+trip down memory lane would have been more pleasurable with less modern touches to the production.
+Koldbrann would do well

-to Finland and bands like Horna, Clandestine Blaze and Sargeist (whose debut album, Satanic Black Devotion, was released
+to look to Finland and bands like Horna, Clandestine Blaze and Sargeist (whose debut album, Satanic Black Devotion,

-a few months later) for an example of how to keep the old traditions alive while still managing to add something unique to
+was released a few months later) for an example of how to keep the old traditions alive while still managing to add something

 (25 Aug.
 2014)